ariatemplates/editors-tools/ultimate-poc/resources/README.md

 You can update the package by modifying the content of the `package.json.ls` file.

-For that, you must know a bit the LiveScript language to write this file, and you'll need to know the `package.json` specifications for npm.
+For that, you must know a bit the LiveScript language, and you'll need to know the _npm_ `package.json` specifications.

 ### Application code